Brownster/yt-to-jellyfin/README.md

     Generate an NFO file for each episode with the metadata Kodi/Jellyfin require.
     Convert the downloaded MP4 files to H.265 (overwriting the originals) for improved compression.

-Independent Conversion Command

-If you've already downloaded the playlist and just want to convert the MP4 files to H.265, run the following command from your repository root:

-for video in "Off The Hook/Season 01/"*S01E*.mp4; do temp_file="${video%.mp4}.temp.mp4"
-  ffmpeg -i "$video" -c:v libx265 -preset medium -crf 28 -c:a copy "$temp_file" &&
-  mv "$temp_file" "$video" ||
-  { rm -f "$temp_file"; echo "Failed to convert: $video"; }
-done

-This command loops over all MP4 files in the Off The Hook/Season 01/ folder, converts them using ffmpeg, and replaces the originals with the H.265-encoded versions.
-Customization

-    Cookies Option:
-    If you require browser cookies for authentication, uncomment or adjust the COOKIES_OPTION variable in the script.

-    ffmpeg Settings:
-    Modify the ffmpeg parameters (-preset medium -crf 28) if you need different encoding settings.

-    Output Template:
-    Customize the OUTPUT_TEMPLATE in the script to change the naming format of downloaded files.

 Contributing